Table of contents

 Empowering employees produces a culture of continuity that can handle any changes that come your way.

-Employee empowerment starts with listening and recognition
+Employee empowerment starts with recognition